STIXProject/stix-validator/docs/installation.rst

 Dependencies
 ------------

-The stix-validator package relies on some non-standard Python libraries for the processing of XML content.
+The **stix-validator** package relies on some non-standard Python libraries for the processing of XML content.
 Revisions of stix-validator may depend on particular versions of dependencies to function correctly.
-These versions are detailed within the distutils setup.py installation script.
+These versions are detailed within the distutils ``setup.py`` installation script.

 The following libraries are required to use stix-validator:

 * lxml_ - A Pythonic binding for the C libraries **libxml2** and
   **libxslt**.
+* xlrd_ - A library for parsing Microsoft Excel documents

 Each of these can be installed with ``pip`` or by manually downloading packages from PyPI.
 On Windows, you will probably have the most luck using `pre-compiled